 Video descriptions are the second most valuable area after videos.
-A description is used to highlight a video’s content, creator, and copyright, improve search engine optimization (SEO), and direct traffic to websites.
+A description is used to describe a video’s content, creator, copyright details, improve search engine optimization (SEO), and direct traffic to websites.
 Many publishers place affiliate links in their descriptions.

-A best practice is to use a URL shortener, such as Hootsuite’s Ow.ly and Bitly, to shorten links.
+A best practice is to use a URL shortener to shorten links.
 Otherwise, links might appear unnecessarily long, unappealing, complicated, and spammy.
-Although you’re unlikely to exceed the character count limit of 5,000, shortened links help in this regard.
 A word to a few words should precede your link for context.
 For example, “I use Grammarly to check my grammar, spelling, and punctuation.
 Install their browser app for free: ow.ly/VWwi3055f25” “Install their browser app for free” is a call-to-action.
-A call-to-action (CTA) are words that urge an individual to take a specified action, for example, buy now, learn more, and click here.
+A call-to-action (CTA) consists of words that urge an individual to take a specific action, for example, buy now, learn more, and click here.
 Use CTAs in your descriptions to get people clicking.

 The comments section enables creators and viewers to interact, which increases engagement and can help with video rankings.
-If you’ve allowed comments for your video, you can post comments and like, dislike, and reply to other people’s comments.
-Also, you can edit and delete any of your comments.
+If you’ve enabled comments for your video, you can post, like, and dislike comments, and reply to other people’s comments.
+Also, you can edit and delete your comments.
 A creator can pin (and unpin) a comment to the top of the section for greater visibility.
 Viewers will see the comment at the top with the “Pinned by” icon and channel name.

 You can add affiliate links to your comments and pinned posts.
 However, you should do so in a clear, non-spammy way.
 For example, “My favorite WordPress list building plugin is Bloom by Elegant Themes.
 Convert more subscribers: owl.ly/sfdf31d” If your viewers are asking questions or wanting recommendations, you can add affiliate links to your replies as well.